nimble-123/playbooks/README.md

 To provision an OSX development machine, run:

+    # tasks requiring sudo only need to be run the first time
     ansible-playbook osx-dev.yml -i "localhost," -c local --ask-sudo-pass
+    # subsequent executations can skip providing the sudo password
+    ansible-playbook osx-dev.yml -i "localhost," -c local --skip-tags sudo

 To provision an OSX CI machine, run: